 Eric Appel

-Eric A. Appel, PhD, Assistant Professor, Department of Material Science & Engineering, Stanford University School of Engineering; Assistant Professor (by courtesy), Department of Bioengineering, Stanford University School of Engineering; Assistant Professor (by courtesy), Department of Pediatrics, Division of Endocrinology, Stanford University School of Medicine; Center Fellow (by courtesy), the Woods Institute for the Environment; Faculty Fellow, ChEM-H Institute
+Eric A. Appel, PhD, Associate Professor, Department of Material Science & Engineering, Stanford University School of Engineering; Associate Professor (by courtesy), Department of Bioengineering, Stanford University School of Engineering; Associate Professor (by courtesy), Department of Pediatrics, Division of Endocrinology, Stanford University School of Medicine; Senior Fellow (by courtesy), the Woods Institute for the Environment; Faculty Fellow, ChEM-H Institute

 Research description: The Appel lab at Stanford integrates concepts and approaches from supramolecular chemistry and natural/synthetic materials to tackle healthcare challenges of critical importance to society, including diabetes mellitus.
 They have developed a platform of materials with unique, tunable properties that they are exploiting as the basis for novel treatment strategies for a range of disease targets.
 Relevant to diabetes, Appel’s group has developed polymer excipient technology affording unprecedented stabilization of monomeric insulin, a strategy that forms the basis of novel ultra-fast-acting insulin formulations for treatment of diabetes.
 They have also developed a polymer excipient platform to develop a stable co-formulation of insulin and amylin analogues as a dual-hormone therapy for treatment of diabetes.
 They have several on-going collaborations with multiple members of SDRC that focus on the translation of their new material technologies.